How to remove a virus or any other malware from your Mac: Header image

 Can a MacBook be infected with viruses or other malware?

 Despite what many people believe, a MacBook can indeed be infected with viruses and other malware.
-This is why it’s essential to have third-party antivirus software installed, such as CleanMyMac.
+This is why it’s essential to have a Mac virus removal tool installed, such as Moonlock.

-Viruses can cause all kinds of damage, such as data theft, file corruption, remote access to your machine, and much more.
-This is why viruses and other malware should be aggressively dealt with.
+Malware can cause different kinds of damage, such as data theft, file corruption, remote access to your machine, and much more.
+Viruses are especially dangerous because they spread by infecting your existing files and programs, making the problem grow quickly if not removed.

 Do you need antivirus software to delete malware from your Mac?